Nominee Name: John Sweeney

 Nominee Name: Kia Mirsalehi

 My name is Kia, I'm a third year cs major.
-I was Director of Resources of the CSSS for over a year as well Frosh Chair last year.
+I was Director of Resources of the CSSS for over a year as well as Frosh Chair last year.
 The CSSS has given me a purpose and life on the campus that has benefited my life and I wanna make sure that it can continue doing that in the future.

-The current executive team only has one executive that has held a exec_position for longer than one semester, which is great, as it proves that there are new members dedicated to keeping the society running.
+The current executive team only has one executive that has held a position for longer than one semester, which is great, as it proves that there are new members dedicated to keeping the society running.
 However, the lack of experience means that there's info regarding operations, connections, as well as day to day runnings of the CSSS.

 If elected, I intend to do a number of important things:

 My name is Matthew Morrison.
 I am a 3rd/4th year student in CompSci and I believe my 24 years of experience sitting in chairs has prepared me well for this job.

 Jokes aside, I have experience working as a Systems Administrator in a large enterprise environment.
 Every day I communicate with internal and external teams (and support) to ensure smooth operations.
 The fact that I can be trusted with expensive and valuable infrastructure should speak about how trustworthy I am.
 And I believe the fact that nobody hates me at my job will mean that nobody will hate me as VP.